Zaccheroni's flair faces acid test with Japan

 There were no shortage of goals in Japan’s 26 matches between August 1 2012 and their latest friendly against New Zealand in Tokyo at the beginning of March, with Japan scoring 39 goals - but conceding 39 too.

-That has taken some of the shine off Zaccheroni’s early achievements in his first foray into international management, which was greeted by some scepticism in Japan.
+That has taken some of the shine off Zaccheroni’s early achievements in his first foray into international management, which was greeted by some skepticism in Japan.

 While fans had hoped that Marcelo Bielsa or Manuel Pellegrini would succeed Takeshi Okada, who had stepped down after a last-16 exit at the 2010 World Cup, they offered guarded optimism at the unveiling of Zaccheroni.